-CAUTION: If you are using shared storage, be sure to configure only the connection that is labelled "Team Control" in the Device Name column.
-If you do not see the Device Name column, verify that you are in the Details view, and select Choose Details to modify the view settings.Under no circumstances should you modify the loopback adapter.
+CAUTION: Be sure to configure only the connection that is labelled "Control Team" in the Name column.
+Under no circumstances should you modify the loopback adapter.
 The loopback IP address is 192.168.200.200.
 Keep that IP address reserved on your network.
 Don't assign it to any other device.
 (If this causes conflicts with your existing network, consult your Grass Valley representative.)